-The trio’s first project, organized under Sustain Mizzou, capitalized on a small University of Missouri Information Technology Innovations grant and a Service Learning Class with 12 students to establish a composting system that used bikes to haul waste food scraps from a MU dining hall to area community gardens.
+The trio’s first project, organized under Sustain Mizzou, capitalized on a small University of Missouri Information Technology Innovations grant and a Service Learning Class with 12 students.
+The project aimed to establish a composting system that used bikes to haul waste food scraps from a MU dining hall to area community gardens.
 Compost was collected daily for 4 semesters and over 50,000 pounds of food scraps were composted in the 2 years.

-CCUA’s first food production project, the CCUA Demonstration Garden, was put into production during the fall of 2008.
+CCUA’s first food production project, the CCUA Demonstration Garden, was launched during the fall of 2008.
 This site was designed to demonstrate the diversity of crops that can be grown in Columbia, and to connect with people interested in gardening.
-The site is located on the corner of Ash and St. Joseph in downtown Columbia MO, and is owned by Mark Stevenson.
+The site is located on the corner of Ash and St. Joseph streets in downtown Columbia, MO, and is owned by Mark Stevenson.
 This was Mark’s 4th community garden in Columbia.

 During this same time period, Billy Polansky and Carrie Hargrove were honing their agriculture and education skills at the Heifer International demonstration farm in Arkansas.
 The pair joined Adam, Bobby, Dan, and others including Edwina King, Mitch Tucker, Billy Froeschner, Eric McDavid, Shelly Hubbard, Maria Kritikos, and others in the fall 2008.
 Within one short year, a solid community of people had rallied around a vision of improved urban agriculture and hands-on education in Columbia, MO.
-The historical 1860’s Harrell house on St. Joseph Street became the headquarters for the growing crew.
-During this time many of the early growing pains of the group were worked out.
-The business model of CCUA was crafted and it began to take form.
+The historic 1860’s Harrell House on St. Joseph Street became the headquarters for the growing crew.
+During this time, many of the early growing pains of the group were worked out.
+The business model of CCUA was crafted and began to take functional form.

 Production at the Urban Farm increased significantly in 2011 when Production Coordinator Carrie Hargrove took the helm of production logistics and planning.
-Market Coordinator Billy Polansky connected the production through to sales at farmers markets and restaurants.
-In 2011 CCUA successfully rezoned part of the Urban Farm to C-1 zoning to enable sales at an on-site market.
+Market Coordinator Billy Polansky connected the production to sales at farmers markets and restaurants.
+In 2011 CCUA was successful in getting part of the Urban Farm rezoned to C-1 zoning to enable sales at an on-site market.

 In the fall of 2011 two key grants (USDA Farmers Market Promotion and AmeriCorps VISTA) were secured with partner Missouri River Communities Network.
-These enabled CCUA to add another half time position to staff, raise full time salary to $15,000, and hire three full time VISTA volunteers in 2012.
-The increased capacity of the staff has led to major growth in 2012.
-CCUA’s Education VISTA, Heather Gillich improved the Urban Farm’s educational outreach to recruit more tour groups from schools, clubs and organizations.
-Outreach VISTA, Sam Pounders added energy to the Opportunity Gardens program through mentoring and garden installation.
-Public Relations VISTA Natalie Suntrup helped found the on-site “honesty market” and promote CCUA events.
+These enabled CCUA to add another half time position to staff, raise full time salaries to $15,000, and hire three full-time VISTA volunteers in 2012.
+The increased capacity of the staff led to major growth in 2012.
+CCUA’s Education VISTA, Heather Gillich improved the Urban Farm’s educational outreach to recruit more tour groups from schools, clubs, and organizations.
+Outreach VISTA, Sam Pounders added energy to the Opportunity Gardens program with mentoring and garden installation.
+Public Relations VISTA Natalie Suntrup helped found the on-site honesty market and promote CCUA events.